AaronSpieler/elmneuron/README.md

 |-----------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|--------|
 | #params   | 4601   | 4708   | 4823   | 5077   | 5363   | 5852   | 6827   | 8002   | 9377   | 10952  | 14702  | 19252  | 34127  | 54002  |
 | AUC       | 0.9437 | 0.9582 | 0.9558 | 0.9757 | 0.9827 | 0.9878 | 0.9915 | 0.9922 | 0.9926 | 0.9929 | 0.9934 | 0.9934 | 0.9938 | 0.9935 |

+We also include a best effort trained ELM neuron that achieves 0.9946 AUC with $d_m=100$.

 ### Notebooks:
 - __train_elm_on_shd.ipynb__: train an ELM neuron on SHD or SHD-Adding Dataset.